Shuttle–UM: Fares

-Structure
+Governance

 Shuttle–UM, although as separate entity in the beginning, is now a branch of DOTS, along with Campus Parking Enforcement.
 Both are housed at the Paint Branch facility; however, customer inquires regarding parking operate out of Regents Drive Garage offices.
-Located at Regents Drive Garage are the directors of DOTS, which is overseen by Senior Director David Allen: the directors delegate planning and oversee activity of every branch of the corporation.
-Every driving staff member for Shuttle–UM that holds a Commercial Driver's License (CDL) is assigned a unit number, which are uniquely grouped to identify different departments and status'.
-These unit numbers are used to eliminate the usage of full names while having radio contact and have an important role in operations for the company.
+The department is overseen by the senior director, who delegates planning and oversee activity of every branch of the agency.